krawaller/krawaller.github.io/_source/files/posts/algebraexplorer.md

 ```
 This saved me from manually having to write the links, which would have made authoring the texts a real drag.

 At first this didn't work too well - sometimes there was a wording I hadn't anticipated and the word wouldn't be clickable, and other times words would be made clickable when they shouldn't be as they meant something entirely different in that context.
-This got better over time as I got better at phrasing dexterous but still picky regexes.
+This got better over time as I got better at phrasing dexterous but still picky regexes.<br/><br/>

 I also made a special `MAKESAFE` matcher which wraps all matched content in a span, to prevent it from later being made clickable.
 This matcher used to be very complicated as it had to cater for lots of false positives, but now this is all that remains: